 Companies presenting technical & analytics case studies include Amazon, Disney, Great American Insurance, Macy’s, Elder Research, Kroger, Fifth Third Bank, MadTree Brewing, Cincinnati Reds, FICO, US Bank, P&G, Google, 84.51, Cincinnati Reds, IBM, Humana, Cincinnati Children’s Hospital, NetJets and many more.

 Next Data Science Symposium: October 2021

-Call for Speakers: We are open to submissions from analytics experts and trainers who would like to speak at the Data Science Symposium (Oct 13 2020) or the Analytics Summit 2021 (April 19-21).
+Call for Speakers: We are open to submissions from analytics experts and trainers who would like to speak at our events.
 Please contact Glenn Wegryn 513-556-7146 or Larry Porter 513-556-4742 for more information and requirements on presentations.

-Sponsorship Opportunities: We are seeking event sponsors who want to connect with the Midwest and Cincinnati analytics professionals that attend our events.
+Sponsorship Opportunities: We are seeking event sponsors who want to connect with the analytics and data science leaders and professionals who attend our events.
 Several sponsorship options are available.
 Contact Larry Porter 513-556-4742 for details.